 Field Operations is broken into three divisions: Criminal Investigations Division, Patrol Division and Records Division and is headed by Captain Judson Beedy.

 Criminal Investigations Division (251) 621-2839

-The Criminal Investigations Division is led by Lieutenant Brian Gulsby and consists of not only the Detectives Unit but also a Community Resource Unit which is broken into four sections: Code Enforcement, DARE/SRO, Warrants, School Crossing Guards, and Special Operations.
+The Criminal Investigations Division is led by Lieutenant Brian Gulsby and consists of not only the Detectives Unit but also a Community Resource Unit which is broken into four sections: Code Enforcement, DARE/SRO, School Crossing Guards, and Special Operations.
 He also supervises the department’s Special Response Team and Honor Guard.

 Administrative and technical support is provided by Administrative Secretary Heather deAngelo.

 The Detective Unit consists of a sergeant, corporal, and four detectives.
 They investigate felonies, such as crimes against persons, burglaries, and robberies.
 Each detective receives specialized training in crime scene investigation and various investigative techniques to assist them in this assignment.
 Several of the detectives are members of the Baldwin County Major Crimes Unit.